Parisien club Red Star FC will recount their history on their shirts this coming season, with these quirky adaptations of Adidas’ Condivo 20 template.

 The results, in partnership with the design collective Acid FC, carry a little of that Parisien revolutionary spirit and will be used in schools to educate local kids on the history of the area and further connect the club to its environs.

 Patrice Haddad said; “We draw our strength and our fighting spirit from our history, our DNA, our territory.
 Beyond its aesthetics, this jersey responds to our development strategy on our territory, as well as our educational and social actions, supported by the Red Star Lab.”

 “What we are going to do at the start of the school year is something unique.”

-Drawn in the 18th century “Toile de Jouy” style of fabrics and wallpaper print originating from the town of Jouy-en-Josas, close to the palace of Versailles; the shirts are partly inspired by the antique dealers and flea market their home district of Saint-Ouen-sur-Seine is famous for.
+Drawn in the 18th century “Toile de Jouy” style of fabrics and wallpaper print originating from the town of Jouy-en-Josas, close to the palace of Versailles; the shirts are partly inspired by the antique dealers and flea market Red Star’s home district of Saint-Ouen-sur-Seine is famous for.

 The home shirts in bold bottle green, and the white and rose detailed away shirts are sponsored by provocative international magazine and media outlet Vice.

 In recent years the humanist identity and left-wing politics of L’Étoile Rouge’s support has been seen as an authentic alternative to football’s excesses and the marketing machine behind city-neighbours PSG; drawing a vocal support to the 3rd tier side’s ramshackle Stade Bauer home.